xooniverse/televerse/README.md

 ## 📚 Documentation

 ### 📖 Televerse Wiki
-We a dedicated documentation on GitHub Wiki on this repo.
+We have a dedicated documentation on GitHub Wiki on this repo.
 Check it our here: [Televerse Wiki](https://github.com/HeySreelal/televerse/wiki).

-### In simple words
+### ✨ In simple words

 You can access the whole Telegram Bot API methods with the `bot` instance.
 Or if you're inside a `MessageContext` you can access the same with `ctx.api`